KaiTebay/BashScripts/README.md

 `FilenameFix.sh`

-> Standardizes filenames with the following: replace whitespace with "-".
+> Standardizes filenames with the following: replace whitespace with "-" and remove special characters.

 `MouseAcceleration.sh`